b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/index.md

 Teachings on [[Blood Atonement]] right there in the exact same source material that the church's own published book uses as a source.
 I will defecate myself right here, right now, if the comment section suggests this *Discourses of Brigham Young* is "anti-Mormon" literature.
 God*dammit*.

 I can't explain the discrepancy between the page numbers in the *Teachings of the Presidents* manual and the *DBY* source.
 Maybe they're different editions.
 But I don't imagine that the 1997 First Presidency expected that lay folk would actually be able to dig up the source used.
-I don't know that I would have, if they hadn't outright told me to not bother looking up the source.
+I don't know that I would have done it myself, if they hadn't outright told me to not bother looking up the source.

 ---